umputun/remark42/README.md

 }
 ```

+- `POST /api/v1/preview` - preview comment in html.
+Body is `Comment` to render

 - `GET /api/v1/find?site=site-id&url=post-url&sort=fld&format=tree` - find all comments for given post

 This is the primary call used by UI to show comments for given post.
 It can return comments in two formats - `plain` and `tree`.